Gospel

 Your kingdom come, your will be done

-• Explore the meaning of the kingdom or reign of God.
+- Explore the meaning of the kingdom or reign of God.
 How can we know God’s will?
-What is our responsibility in helping build the kingdom?
+What is our responsibility in terms of helping to build the kingdom?

 Give us this day our daily bread